aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/restricting-access-to-type-members/_index.md

 second_title: Aspose.Words for .NET
 articleTitle: Restricting Access to Type Members
 linktitle: Restricting Access to Type Members
-description: "Learn how to enable inline syntax error message into the template document at the exact position using LINQ in C#."
+description: "Learn how to restrict access of a template author to members of types sensitive using LINQ in C#."
 type: docs
 weight: 90
 url: /net/restricting-access-to-type-members/